 You may, within 7 days after being notified that you are invited to attend a hearing, give us written notice that you want us to take oral or written evidence from a person or persons named in the notice or to obtain other written material.
 If you make such a request within that time limit, we will consider your notice but may decide not to obtain such evidence or written material.
 For example, we may be satisfied on a particular point, or may not consider the evidence to be relevant to your case.

-For Bridging Visa (Detention) case, you were provided with an opportunity on the M2 application for migration review form, to nominate any persons from whom you wished the Member to obtain oral evidence.
-Please arrange for any persons nominated on the form to attend the hearing.
+For a Bridging Visa (Detention) case, you were provided with an opportunity in your review application, to nominate any persons from whom you wished the Member to obtain oral evidence.
+Please arrange for any persons nominated in your application to participate in the hearing.
 The Member will take evidence from them, if necessary.
-If they will be providing evidence by telephone, you should send their telephone number/s to us as soon as possible before the scheduled hearing.

 Can the AAT issue a summons?